flowerinthenight/hugo-site/content/bookshelf.md

     <div class="justify-content-center row">
         <div class="col col-auto col-lg-7 px-0">
             <p class="text-left">
             These are the books I've read so far.
-At least the ones I've remembered.
+At least the ones I remembered.
 I'll be updating this list from time to time.
             </p>
             <p class="text-left">Current: <b>Toll the Hounds</b></p>
             <p class="text-left">